-Go to Bad debts in the next column.
+Go to Bad debts on the next page.

 Show superannuation expenses for the income year.
 Do not include any amount that was a contribution for yourself.
 The deduction for your own superannuation contributions must be claimed at item D12 on your tax return (supplementary section).
-See question D12 in TaxPack 2011 supplement.
+See question D12 in Individual tax return instructions supplement 2012.